davedawson/cottleston-pie-3/_projects/nextgen.md

 team: Cottleston Pie, Patronage
 live-url: nextgenclimate.org
 intro: Bringing climate change to the forefront of American politics
-description: |
-  They are making a push to become a louder voice for climate change and using digital media to do that.
-We focused on using photography to tell the stories of Americans who are being affected by climate change and motivate users to take action.
 ---

+{% contentfor description %}

+	<p>NextGen is making a push to become thevoice for climate change and using digital media to do just that.
+Cottleston Pie was brought on to redesign the homepage to focus on the stories being told.
+We were able to use some amazing photography to tell the stories of Americans who are being affected by climate change and motivate users to take action.</p>

+{% endcontentfor %}

 <section class="project-description">
 	<div class="hero">